josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Automatic Time Series Decomposition

 Statsmodel python library provides a function seasonal_compose() to automatically decompose a time series.
-We use additive model as our quick peek at the time series shows linear trend and seasonality.
+We used additive model as our quick peek at the time series shows linear trend and seasonality.

 ![pic1](images/roopa1.png)
 **Fig. 1** - *Automatic Time Series Decomposition*